Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Here’s a counterintuitive idea: the mathematically shortest route is not always the best route for the driver.
 A path that saves four minutes but requires six unprotected left turns, two U-turns, and a tight reverse into an alley creates mental strain that compounds across a 40-stop day.

 The impact surfaces indirectly but powerfully: reduced time per stop, fewer failed first-attempt deliveries, and fewer accidents.
+Drivers on cognitively optimized routes tend to be faster at each stop, make fewer delivery errors, and have lower accident rates — because they arrive calmer and more focused.
 Reducing cognitive load isn’t just a driver-experience play; it’s a safety intervention.
+This is precisely why your business needs route optimization that goes beyond distance and time.

 The “Surprise Stop” Problem and Why Communication Is an AI Challenge